gabenespoli/phzlab/README.md

 If you recorded these data using Biopac AcqKnowledge and saved the .acq file as a .mat file (using the 'Save as...' menu in AcqKnowledge), then you can specify a specific channel from that file to load.
 PHZLAB will automatically read the sampling rate, datatype, and units.
-These can be overridden though:
+You can override these values with parameter-value pairs:
 ```matlab
 PHZ = phz_create( ...
     'filename',     'my_biopac_data.mat', ...